MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- todo: need text -->

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Enable CSS Authoring hints for inactive rules, deprecated properties, etc.
 <!-- keep "etc." in heading, to match UI label -->

-_new as of v105_
+_new as of Microsoft Edge 105_

 Whether to enable CSS authoring hints in the **Styles** panel of the **Elements** tool to display information tooltips next to inactive or deprecated properties.

 This feature provides help when writing or inspecting CSS in the **Styles** panel.
 Small information icons appear next to CSS properties that are inactive or deprecated.
 An inactive property is one that applies correctly to an element but has no effect on it (for example, `width:100px` applied to an inline element has no effect).

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->